 Robert Frost coined the phrase “good fences make good neighbors” in his 1914 poem “Mending Wall.”
 While the meaning in the poem may have been slightly more about ‘turf protection,” it can also be applied to adding value to a home and property.
 Good fences can offer beauty, privacy and safety.

-According to reports by the U.S Census Bureau, 60 percent of new homebuyers remodel within the first six moths of purchase; adding decks, yard enhancements and fences that create a comfortable relaxing outdoor sanctuary.
+According to the Houzz & Home U.S. Renovation report for 2017: Over 50 percent of the homeowners planning a renovation this year will tackle an average of three outdoor projects; adding decks, yard enhancements and fences that create a comfortable relaxing outdoor sanctuary.

 Fences can keep your family safe while providing additional curb appeal to a property.
 The benefits of fences include:

 - Preventing children from getting outside an area and keep out potentially dangerous intruders, such as stray dogs.

 - Provide safety for your property.
 If you own a pool, for example, most local building codes require pools to be fenced in with gates that are self-closing and self-latching.

 - Add privacy to a yard which encourages outdoor living.